cosee/ubuntu-ansible-desktop-setup/README.md

 `ansible-playbook setup.yml --ask-become-pass`

+Look into the `defaults.yml` and change variables as you need.
+E.g. you will need to change 'docker_user' to your username in order for ansible to configure the docker group correctly.

+You will have to logout/login for all changes to take affect (docker).

-By default it installs the following:
+## By default it installs the following:

-Java 8
+- Java 8

-Chrome
+- Chrome

-Slack
+- Slack

+- Docker

-htop
+- htop

-gitk
+- gitk

-xclip
+- xclip

-Hamster Time Tracker (TODO not available in apt repository)
+(- Hamster Time Tracker (TODO not available in apt repository))

+## Default configurations:

+- Disables Mouse acceleration (only for mice, not touchpad)

+- Removes Amazon app